ndenys650/YelpCamp/README.md

 # YelpCamp
-Creating a full stack application that displays searched campsites from a database To open, first you need to have node downloaded on your computer, fork this repository, cd to the folder, run node app.js in your terminal and open a new tab to localhost:3000
+Creating a full stack application that displays campsites from a database You can create your own account, add your own comments to campsites you've been to, and all data will be saved!